-As African wildlife lovers head into late summer and early autumn, the talk is only about the wildebeest migration.
-Why is Migration so popular?
+As African wildlife lovers head into late summer and early fall, the talk is only about the wildebeest migration.
+Why is wildebeest migration so popular?
 And is it as exciting as they say?
 In this post, we answer the most popular questions about the event.

 What Is the Wildebeest Migration?